stanford-rc/farmshare-docs/docs/connecting.md

 Depending on your environment and configuration you may be prompted for your SUNet ID password, and you'll need to complete your login using [two-step authentication](https://uit.stanford.edu/service/webauth/twostep).

-Users on Linux, macOS, and Windows can use the built-in Terminal application and run ssh.
+Users on Linux, macOS, and Windows can use the built-in Terminal application and run `ssh`.
 Replace SUNetID with your own SUNet ID:

 ``` shell
 ssh SUNetID@login.farmshare.stanford.edu